Toll Free +1.877.597.7888

 The best websites are planned down to the last period; every component thought of as a separate project.
 From the way that the background draws the eye into the centre of the page to how the company logo fits with the colour scheme.
 It’s also how the form interacts with the database that runs the whole machine, and about thinking and compensating for every moving part before the first piece of HTML is written.
 It’s about seeing something as tiny as a domain as integral to succeeding online.

-This book was written in collaboration between everyone at Think Profits.
-We are a digital marketing agency that’s been around since 1997.
+This book was written in collaboration with everyone at Think Profits.
+We are a digital marketing agency that’s been around since 1996.
 Operating out of Yaletown in Vancouver’s downtown core, we’ve been building up expertise in digital marketing strategies for almost two decades.
 With our years of experience in developing websites and creating content that achieves page one results, we decided to share some knowledge with this ebook.

 We actually started as a domain and hosting service and very quickly expanded to a full-service marketing agency, thus we feel that this ebook is the distillation of our oldest service into something that experts and beginners can benefit from.